Compass/compass-rails/README.md

 Since Compass v0.12, this adapter is the only way to install compass into your rails application.

-This adapter supports Rails 3.0, 4.0 and greater.
+This adapter supports Rails 3.x, 4.x releases.

 ## Installation